SakuragiHnmch/SakuragiHnmch/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- Can a man still be bravel when he is afraid?
+- Can a man still be brave when he is afraid?
 - This is the only time a man can be brave.